 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-We saw evidence that staff received safeguarding training.
+The policy required updating to ensure that it fully met staff requirements.
+For example, definitions of abuse were not clearly outlined and details of who to contact were not up to date.
+We saw evidence that some staff had received safeguarding training.
+The principal dentist told us that they would ensure all staff were up to date with training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
 The practice had a whistleblowing policy.
 Staff told us they felt confident they could raise concerns without fear of recrimination.